oanda/nodejs-api-streaming/README.md

     node streaming.js

-when socket.io is started, go to your browser:
+When socket.io is started, go to your browser:

 	http://127.0.0.1:1337/index.html